Sudurpashchim Province: Raikas of Doti

+Kings of Doti were called Raikas (also Rainka Maharaj).

 Mughal invasion

 During the period of Akbar's rule in the 16th century, the Mughals had attacked the Raikas of Doti.
 They invaded Ajemeru, the capital of the Raika Kingdom.
 Ajemeru is now in Dadeldhura District of the far western region of Nepal.
 Hussain Khan, army chief of Akbar residing in Lucknow had led the attack.
 According to `Abd al-Qadir Badayuni (c.
 1540 - 1615), Indo-Persian historian during Mughal Empire, Mughal Army chief of Lucknow, Hussian Khan, lured by the wealth and treasures of the kingdom of the Raikas, wanted to plunder the region, this being the motive behind the assault, but they did not succeed.

-Conflict with Gorkha

-The historic place of war between the Khas Doti Kingdom and Nepal (Khas Gorkha kingdom) during the period of Gorkha/Khas Expansion in 1790, according to the history of Nepal, is Nari-Dang, on the bank of the Seti River.
-The Dumrakot was the base of the Khas Doti Kingdom for fighting against the Own Khas Gorkhalis.

 Khairgarh-Singhai State

 Raja Deep Shahi was expelled from Nepal in 1790 A.D and on arriving at Terai of Oudh (now Lakhimpur Kheri District of Uttar Pradesh of India) he established Khairgarh-Singhai State in Khairigarh under British India.
-Kanchanpur Praganna (present Kanchanpur and Kailali districts) was also the parts of his State or Zamindari.
-He succeeded in defeating the Banjaras rural of Khairigarh and establishing himself in that Pargana and in parts of Bhur.
-His state was merged with India In 1947 after Indian Independence.